jpace/riel/README.md

 The method `run` runs a command, returning the lines of output, and optionally calling a block with each line, and the line number, if the block takes two arguments.

+### ANSIHighlighter

+This class processes strings, wrapping them in ANSI colors.